fix8mt/conjure_enum/README.md

 ```c++
 static constexpr std::array<T, std::size_t> values;
 ```
 This static member is generated for your type.
-It is a `std::array` of the `T` values.
+It is a `std::array` of the `T` values in enum order.
 ```c++
 for(const auto ev : conjure_enum<component>::values) // scoped
    std::cout << static_cast<int>(ev) << '\n';